thuliteio/getdoks.org/content/docs/start-here/upgrade-to-v1.md

   noindex: false # false (default) or true
 ---

-This guide will whelp you migrate from Doks v0.5 to Doks v1.
+This guide will help you migrate from Doks v0.5 to Doks v1.

 {{< callout context="note" title="Other migration guides" icon="info-circle" >}}
-Need to upgrade your project to v1.x?
+Need to upgrade a v1.x project?
 See our [other migration guides](/migration-guides/v-1/v-1-3/).
 {{< /callout >}}

 ## Upgrade Doks